 2. Use recovery tools

-Recovery tools are computer programs which are used to recover permanently delted files on your Windows PC.
+Recovery tools are computer programs that are used to recover permanently deleted files on your Windows PC.
 We have free and premium recovery tools, which you can use to recover deleted audio files on your Windows PC.